 On the Let’s find the transaction screen, enter the Ethereum transaction hash ID and the crypto address you received the unsupported asset on, then select Continue

-Once the transaction is found, you’ll be prompted to Continue
+Once the transaction is found, select Continue

-Next, connect the self-custodial wallet of your choice
+Connect the self-custodial wallet of your choice

 Review the transaction summary and any associated fees, then select Continue to complete the transaction